To Have and Have Not (film): Music

 Cricket, the piano player in the hotel bar, was played by the singer-songwriter Hoagy Carmichael.
 In the course of the movie, Cricket and Slim perform "How Little We Know", by Carmichael and Johnny Mercer, and "Am I Blue?", by Harry Akst and Grant Clarke.
 Cricket and the band also perform "Hong Kong Blues", by Carmichael and Stanley Adams.
 "The Rhumba Jumps", by Mercer and Carmichael, is performed by the hotel band.
 Bacall shimmies out at the end of the movie to a faster "How Little We Know".
 The song "Baltimore Oriole" was intended to be Bacall's theme for the movie, but was merely added as background music on the soundtrack due to Bacall's vocal inexperience.
 Background music or nondiegetic music is minimal in the picture.
 However, the film score including the main title was composed by Franz Waxman.
 One music cue, 7b, is credited to William Lava on the original cue sheet.
 William Lava was a music staffer at Warner Bros who regularly contributed additional cues.

 According to professor of film studies Ian Brookes, Howard Hawks uses jazz, particularly through interracial performance scenes, to underscore anti-fascism in the story line of the film.

 A persistent myth is that a teenage Andy Williams, the future singing star, dubbed the singing for Bacall.
 According to authoritative sources, including Hawks and Bacall, this was not true.
 Williams and some female singers were tested to dub for Bacall because of fears she lacked the necessary vocal skills.
 But those fears were overshadowed by the desire to have Bacall do her own singing (perhaps championed by Bogart) despite her less than perfect vocal talent.

-This myth is disputed in Leonard Maltin's Movie Guide entry for this film, but the myth is propagated in a 1986 episode of MacGyver, entitled "Three for the Road", when the character of a movie veteran asks his wife this particular question, whereupon she answers that Andy Williams, when 14, did dub the voice for Lauren Bacall.
+This myth is disputed in Leonard Maltin's Movie Guide entry for this film, but is propagated in a 1986 episode of MacGyver, entitled "Three for the Road".
 Several sources on the film set have stated this myth is false.
-In fact, Bacall's low singing voice in the film helps her character establish a form of masculine dominance.
+It has been argued that Bacall's low singing voice in the film helps her character establish a form of masculine dominance.